Thermadiag/stenos/docs/cvector.md

 ## Internals

 By default, `cvector` stores its elements by chunks of 256 values.
 Whenever a chunk is filled (due for instance to calls to push_back()), it is compressed and the chunk itself is either kept internally (for further decompression) or deallocated.
-This means that `cvector` NEVER ensure reference stability, as a stored object might only exist in its compressed form.
+This means that `cvector` **NEVER** ensure reference stability, as a stored object might only exist in its compressed form.

-When accessing a value using iterators or operator[], the corresponding chunk is first located.
-If this chunk was already decompressed, a reference wrapper to the corresponding element is returned.
-Otherwise, the memory chunk is decompressed first.
+When accessing a value using `cvector::operator[]`, `cvector::at`, `cvector::front`, `cvector::back` or iterators, the corresponding chunk is first located and a reference wrapper to the corresponding element is returned (types `cvector::ref_type` and `cvector::const_ref_type`).
 If the accessed element is modified, the chunk is mark as dirty, meaning that it will require recompression at some point.

-To avoid compressing/decompressing lots of chunks when performing heavy random-access operations, `cvector` allows multiple chunks to store their elements in their decompressed form, called **decompression contexts**.
-The maximum number of decompression contexts is defined using `cvector::set_max_contexts()`, and is either a fixed number or a fraction of the total number of chunks.
-By default, the number of decompression contexts is limited to 12.5% of the number of chunks.
-This means that the `cvector` memory footprint is at most 1.125 times higher than `cvector::size()*sizeof(value_type)`.

-Whenever a chunk must be decompressed to access one of its element, it allocates a new decompression context if the maximum number of allowed contexts has not been reach yet, and this context is added to an internal list of all available contexts.
-Otherwise, it try to reuse an existing decompression context from this internal list.
-Note that the chunk might reuse a context already used by another chunk.
-In this case, this other chunk is recompressed if marked dirty, the context is detached from this chunk and attached to the new one which decompress its elements inside.
-This means that accessing an element
-(even with const members) might invalidate any other reference to elements within the container.

-## Element access

-Individual elements can be accessed using `cvector::operator[]`, `cvector::at`, `cvector::front`, `cvector::back` or iterators.
-As seen in previous section, accessing an element might invalidate all other references to the container elements (in fact, it might invalidate all elements that do not belong to the corresponding chunk).

-That's why access members return a reference wrapper instead of a plain reference (types `cvector::ref_type` and `cvector::const_ref_type`).
 A reference wrapper basically stores a pointer to `cvector` internal data and the coordinate of the corresponding element.
 When casting this wrapper to **value_type**, the corresponding chunk is decompressed (if needed) and the value at given location is returned.
 A reference wrapper can be casted to **value_type** or **const value_type&**, in which case the reference should not be used after accessing another element.

 Reference wrappers are ref counted.
-While a reference wrapper on a compressed block exists, the corresponding decompression context cannot be stolen by another chunk.
-This behavior is mandatory to avoid UB with some custom/STL algorithms.
+While a reference wrapper on a compressed block exists, the corresponding decompressed chunk cannot be stolen by another chunk.

-Example:
+This behavior is mandatory to avoid UB with some custom/STL algorithms, and to allow parallel access (in read-only mode) to the container.

+The (atomic) reference count makes `cvector::operator[]` calls relatively slow.
+If possible, you should use iterators which are way faster as they try to avoid updating the reference count as much as possible.

+Basic usage:

 ```cpp